This post was last updated on September 10th, 2020 at 05:16 pm

 Congestion of the Available Internet facilities in the Underdeveloped Nations

 Many of us living in developing countries are already familiar with the term “peak and off-peak” periods.
 Peak period is the hours where everyone is on the network and both data and voice calls quality suffers.
 You experience a nightmarish experience trying to browse the internet during peak periods.
 On the contrary, off-peak periods is when you can get things done faster if you are on a slow network.
-Peak periods falls between work periods and when it is about bedtime.
-I can categorise this to 12am to 5 am for off-peak periods and 8am to 5 pm for the peak.
+Peak periods fall between work periods and when it is about bedtime.
+I can categorize this from 12 am to 5 am for off-peak periods and 8 am to 5 pm for the peak.

 For you to work around this, you must upgrade your network to one that is not congested.
 You must pay more to get a better speed.
 This is also a challenge for most people in developing nations.